 Taking the Property listing

 If the agent is involved in taking a property listing, this agent has the role of the listing agent.
 The agent should request from the Seller as a very minimum a current property survey map (plano catastrado) and the property and ownership information.
-With the Folio Real (property number) and the name of the owner (or the corporation) and based on this information, the Realtor should get a property title report before listing the property (informe registral).
+With the Folio Real (property number) and the name of the owner (or the corporation), based on this information, the Realtor should get a property title report before listing the property (informe registral).

 This is what a survey (of a lot in a gated community) looks like: